turtlerocket/BLETest1/Readme.md

    - It is designed for development and testing purposes only.

 3. **SANDBOX**:
    - Allows testing of subscriptions within the App Store sandbox environment using test Apple IDs.
 This includes short subscription period.
-Trial period for mobile app expires in 5 minutes (Release production expires in 7 days)
+Trial period for mobile app expires in 5 minutes (Release production expires in 7 days).
+Subscription expires 15 minutes in Keychain (we reduce server checks for expired subscription by going to Keychain first; note that production release is 30 days for subscription)

 ### Instructions to Access Build Settings

 1. Open the project in Xcode.